 Given that you can’t predict your writing mood, you need to have the entirety of your book at your fingers regardless of where you are on planet Earth.
 Better yet, I’d prefer if you had every single version of your chapters at your disposal.

 This used to be a daunting requirement before Dropbox.
-Not only can you now have every single word you’ve written available on any computer on seemingly any platform, you also have access to every saved version as well.
+Not only can you now have every single word you’ve written available on any computer on seemingly any platform, but you also have access to every saved version as well.

 As I’ve written before, the magic of Dropbox is that once you’ve started dumping chapters into your folder, you simply forget about it.
 You forget that your writing is seamlessly copied to all of your computers.
 You forget about that chapter you had to rewrite after accidentally deleting it from your USB thumb drive.
 Once again, you have a tool that eliminates distracting barriers.